 Despite the “cheapskate” name of this site, I’m not a true cheapskate.
 I don’t steal all the ketchup packets and napkins from fast food restaurants.
 I don’t always use coupons.
 I don’t join things just for the free food.
-I don’t live in a tiny house and ride my bike everywhere.
+I don’t live in a 10×10′ house and ride my bike everywhere.

 Instead, I try to look at ways I can be more efficient and save money on the simple things I do every day – like cooking, laundry, organizing my home, taking care of my garden, finding cheap entertainment, and raising kids – and do the best that I can.
 It’s what I’ve been doing since I made the decision to turn my financial situation around.

 Our goal is to make frugality accessible for anyone looking to pay down debt, save money, and live better for less.

 You see, frugality isn’t about deprivation.
 It’s about learning to make the most of what you’ve got.
 It’s about living debt-free.
 It’s about using that freedom from debt to do good things for others.
 It’s about embracing simplicity, being organized, and being conscious of our finite resources.
 (And having a little fun, doing it all, too!)

 The following ideas are the tenets of frugality that have guided us over the years:

 • Spend less than you earn.